cltk/cltk/docs/installation.rst

 Older releases
 --------------
 For reproduction of scholarship, the CLTK archives past versions of its software releases. \
-To find an older release by version, say ``v0.1.32``, use:
+To get an older release by version, say ``v0.1.32``, use:

 .. code-block:: shell

    $ pip install cltk==0.1.32

-If you do not know a release's version number but have its DOI, you can research at Zenodo. \
+If you do not know a release's version number but have its DOI \
-For example, if you want to install version ``10.5281/zenodo.51144``, then you can \
+(for instance, if you want to install version ``10.5281/zenodo.51144``), then you can \
 `search Zenodo <https://zenodo.org/search?ln=en&p=10.5281%2Fzenodo.51144&action_search=>`_ \
 and learn that this DOI corresponds to version v0.1.34.

-The above procedures will work for most researchers seeking to reproduce \
+The above will work for most researchers seeking to reproduce \
 results.
-They will give you CLTK code identical to what \
+It will give you CLTK code identical to what \
 the original researcher was using.
 However, it is possible that you will want \
 to use the exact same CLTK dependencies the researcher was using, too.
 In \
 this case, consult the `CLTK GitHub Releases page <https://github.com/cltk/cltk/releases>`_ \